Diplom Ingenieur (M.S.) for Computational Visualistics (University of Magdeburg, Germany)

 University of South Florida

-Dr. Rachel Walker joined the lab in 2015 after her graduate studies in Engineering Science at the University of South Florida.
+Dr. Rachel Howard (Walker) joined the lab in 2015 after her graduate studies in Engineering Science at the University of South Florida.
 She is working on gastric carcinogenesis, with focus on H-Pylori infections, to identify patient-specific optimal screening schedules.
 Additionally she is working on radiation and immunotherapy for brain cancer.

 Dr. Daniel Santiago joined the lab in 2016 after his graduate studies in computational chemistry at Moffitt, and a postdoctoral stint at the Scripps Research Institute in California.
 His position is joined with Daniel Abate-Daga's lab in immunology.
 He is working on CAR T cell therapy and oncolytic viruses.